rancher/docs/content/rancher/v2.x/en/installation/ha/helm-init/_index.md

 helm init --service-account tiller

-# Note: If you are in China, you'll need to specify a specific tiller-image in order to initialize tiller.
+# Users in China: You will need to specify a specific tiller-image in order to initialize tiller.
 # The list of tiller image tags are available here: https://dev.aliyun.com/detail.html?spm=5176.1972343.2.18.ErFNgC&repoId=62085.
 # When initializing tiller, you'll need to pass in --tiller-image